microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Bleeding content

-Edge to edge content can be added to a teaching tip by setting the BleedingContent proprerty.
+Edge to edge content can be added to a teaching tip by setting the BleedingImageContent property.
 The location of bleeding content can be set to the top or bottom of a teaching tip by setting the BleedingContentPlacement property.

 XAML
 ```XAML